just-harry/tiny-ui-fix-for-ts3/README.md

 ## Known issues

-If an issue is struck-out that denotes that the issue was fixed in the latest version of the patch.

-- ~~The Tiny UI Fix script cannot handle `Resource.cfg` files that were modified by CC Magic.~~
 - Some icons and graphics are visually stretched in one dimension.
 - Some icons disappear when they are selected.
 - Scrollbars that would usually scroll smoothly when the arrows are clicked do not scroll smoothly.
 - The options menu is @#$%&!ed.
+- If Windows' "Controlled folder access" setting is enabled, and the Tiny UI Fix script is used to temporarily allow PowerShell to access controlled folders: if multiple instances of the script are run at around the same time, the script that allowed PowerShell to access controlled folders may disallow PowerShell from accessing controlled folders before the other instances of the script have finished writing, which could cause their writing to fail.

 ## How it works